nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

 This version comes with several small improvements and fixes.
 An infinite loop related to error code `1004` is now prevented.
 It occurred if play or pause was triggered before the player setup was finished.
 This non-critical error `1004` has been changed now to a warning.
-Further providing the correct Mac OS X version for player metrics has been improved and a wrong detection of unsupported Chromium browsers on Mac OS X has been fixed (introduced in 4.9.1).
+Further providing the correct Mac OS X version htmlFor player metrics has been improved and a wrong detection of unsupported Chromium browsers on Mac OS X has been fixed (introduced in 4.9.1).
 Also an error on iOS with the `keepConnection` option enabled has been fixed.

-For the view a small fix for the style option `config.style.audioPlayer` related to the displayed height on mobile devices has been done.
+For the view a small fix htmlFor the style option `config.style.audioPlayer` related to the displayed height on mobile devices has been done.

 ### **Changelog**